outscale/terraform-provider-outscale/website/docs/r/vpn_connection.html.markdown

 * `client_gateway_id` - (Required) The ID of the client gateway.
 * `connection_type` - (Required) The type of VPN connection (only `ipsec.1` is supported).
-* `static_routes_only` - (Optional) If `false`, the VPN connection uses dynamic routing with Border Gateway Protocol (BGP).
-If `true`, routing is controlled using static routes.
+* `static_routes_only` - (Optional) If false, the VPN connection uses dynamic routing with Border Gateway Protocol (BGP).
+If true, routing is controlled using static routes.
 For more information about how to create and delete static routes, see [CreateVpnConnectionRoute](https://docs.outscale.com/api#createvpnconnectionroute) and [DeleteVpnConnectionRoute](https://docs.outscale.com/api#deletevpnconnectionroute).
 * `virtual_gateway_id` - (Required) The ID of the virtual gateway.
 * `tags` - One or more tags to add to this resource.
   * `key` - The key of the tag, with a minimum of 1 character.